Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 How do you protect your sending reputation?

-• Check your email lists regularly for addresses that need to be updated or never respond.
-High bounce rates will lower your reputation score, so this task is crucial.
+• Check your email lists regularly and determine which ones need updating or never respond.
+High bounce rates will lower your reputation score, so refining your list will keep bounces from happening as frequently.

-• Ensure your subscribers can see an opt-in policy.
-This can help verify that email addresses are valid and highlight that they have consented to receive mail.
+• Ensure subscribers can access the opt-in policy to verify email addresses and highlight their agreement to receive email.

-• Closely monitor your email delivery metrics.
-This can help you identify non-responders and potential invalid addresses.
+• Closely monitor your email delivery metrics to identify non-responders and potentially invalid addresses.

-• Don't dive in the deep end.
-If you have a new account, build up sending volumes gradually.
+• If you have a new account, build up sending volumes gradually.
 Security algorithms may flag your emails as spam if you immediately launch extensive campaigns.

 How is domain reputation calculated?